Don’t base your decisions on the advice of those who don’t have to deal with the results.Anonymous

 Author & Speaker, AndreaVahl.com

-One of the things I did early was to launch a course and a couple of ebooks before I was really “ready.”
+One of the things I did early was to sell digital products, launching a course and a couple of ebooks before I was really “ready.”
 What this did for me was to force me to learn how to do it, allow me to start monetizing my business early (although I think I only sold 5 seats in my first course) and then add to my authority in the field.

 Then I could get better in the next iteration.
 I realized what worked and what didn’t.